whit3str/phpLicenseWatcher/vagrant_provision/README.md

 # Vagrant
 ## Summary
 Vagrant is software used to more easily manage VirtualBox, while VirtualBox will run the actual virtual machine.
 This repository provides a `vagrantfile` that defines a Vagrant box to help with code development.
 The Vagrant box is a virtual machine that acts as a development and test server.
-It provides a LAMP stack with Ubuntu 20.04, Apache2, MySQL, and PHP.
+It provides a LAMP stack with Ubuntu 22.04, Apache2, MySQL, and PHP 8.1.

-The Vagrant Box was originally developed and tested with Vagrant 2.2.3, VirtualBox 5.2.26, and macOS 10.12.6.
-It should work with Vagrant 2.2.0 or later, VirtualBox 5.2.x or later, and any operating systems compatible with Vagrant and Virtualbox.
-This development environment does not work on (ARM) M1 based Macintosh because Virtualbox only works with x86/x64.
+The Vagrant box was originally developed and tested with Vagrant 2.2.3, VirtualBox 5.2.26, and macOS 10.12.6.
+It should work with Vagrant 2.2.0 or later, VirtualBox 5.2.x or later, and any operating systems compatible with Vagrant and Virtualbox.  ~~This development environment does not work on (ARM) M1 based Macintosh because Virtualbox only works with x86/x64.~~

+Vagrant (2.4.2+) and Virtualbox (7.1+) now support Apple Silicon (arm64) Macintosh.
+This has been tested with a Mac Mini M4 Pro with macOS Sequoia 15.5, Vagrant 2.4.6, and Virtualbox v7.1.8, and found that the Vagrant box will build and run.  **However, you must provide arm64 precompiled binaries for `lmutil` and `monitorlm`.**  Alternatively, you can try to [manually install Box64](https://github.com/ptitSeb/box64/blob/main/docs/COMPILE.md#pre-built-packages) to provide x64 to arm64 translation.
+We are not affiliated with Box64, and therefore cannot provide any technical assistance for Box64.

 _Please do **not** try to use the vagrant box as a production system.
 The vagrant box is provided as a development aid.
 It is meant to be only accessible to its host computer, and it is not designed with the proper security needed for a production system._